 Leangains: the standard program.
 You only eat in a period of 8 hours, the remaining 16 hours are fasted.
 Especially often, the breakfast is left out, but at the end of the day then a big dinner in it.

-Warrior diet: a more extreme form of the leangains method.
-It is fasted for 20 hours and consumed in just four hours.
-Sometimes, with this form of intermittent fasting, due to the very long window of time, it is still recommended to consume a protein shake or a very small snack during Lent.
+Warrior diet: A more extreme form of the leangains method.
+Fast is for 20 hours and consumed in just four hours.
+Sometimes, with this form of intermittent fasting, due to the very long window of time.
+It is good to consume a protein shake or a very small snack during Lent.

-Eat Stop Eat: this form of intermittent fasting does not follow a consistent cycle.
+Eat Stop Eat: This form of intermittent fasting does not follow a consistent cycle.
 It is fasted for one to two days a week for the entire day.
-It is recommended that after a fasting day always follow two days with a normal food intake.
+It is good that after a fasting day always follow two days with a normal food intake.

 Alternate Day Fasting: As the name implies, this method alternately fasting for a full day and then eating again as usual for up to 24 hours.

 One of the most common reasons to start with intermittent fasting is to reduce unwanted weight.
 Intermittent fasting does not change the necessary calorie deficit.
 But it is much easier for many to eat for a limited time and therefore to consume fewer calories than to follow complicated dietary rules and to abstain from any meal.

 This leads to a calorie deficit and thus to a decrease in body weight.
 The temporary fasting can also bring the psychological effect of having to think less of food.

 Intermittent fasting can have a positive effect on your health

 Several studies in mice and rats have already shown that intermittent fasting may result in lower blood pressure, improved cognitive function, and better sensitivity to insulin (important for avoiding type 2 diabetes).
 Also, oxidative stress, which associates with cancer, can significantly reduce, as well as the harmful LDL cholesterol.
 It is consider a risk factor for cardiovascular diseases.